jkm2000korea/jkm2000korea/README.md

   😁 **ABOUT ME**<br>
   This is ✨Jeong Kyung-moon✨, ${\color{blue}a \space data \space analyst \space and \space a \space writer}$ growing together.<br>
-  We are taking the lead in popularizing data literacy to answer the question, <br>I chose data analysis over kiss my boss's ass<br>
+  We are taking the lead in popularizing data literacy to answer the question,<br>

   <div align="center">
   <b>“Does data provide equal opportunities for everyone?”</b><br><br>